 Calculate salaries and wages for sponsored project budgets using each person's institutional base salary and time / effort committed to the project.
-Your ORSP liaison can provide you with base salary information for current employees.
-For sponsored project budget calculations, longevity pay is added to base salary of individuals who qualify to receive it.
+Your Grants Specialist can provide you with base salary information for current employees.
+For sponsored project budget calculations, longevity pay is added to the base salary of individuals, as applicable.